Timinator2000/Algorithm_X/04 - your turn/01 - mrs knuth part I.md

 [Mrs. Knuth - Part I](https://www.codingame.com/contribute/view/94231c8a12567007bde24553f6a9e3de55981) __FINAL LINK NEEDED__

-Here's a little pseudocode to help as you put together your full solution:
+Here is a little pseudocode to help as you put together your full solution:

 ```text
 copy all the AlgorithmX code